Your Capability Statement is about your Customer – More than it is about You or Your Business

 What should be included in your Capability Statement?

 It is ultimately a representation of your unique business intellectual property and way of operating.

 Therefore, your capability statement reflects how you will solve customer problems in your own way.

 A capability statement contains information about your business and its:

-- value proposition – showing an understanding of the customer problem and how to solve it and why it delivers best value for money;
+- value proposition – showing an understanding of the customer problem, how to solve it and why it delivers best value for money;

 - history, culture and values – building credibility and trust;